 Working with Local Utility Companies

-Interconnection Standards: Procedures and requirements for connecting solar systems to the grid.
+Interconnection Standards:The process and standards of how to connect solar systems to the electric grid.

-Include size limits and technical specifications
+Include limits on size and technical details

 Vary by utility company and location